OpenSourceBrain/OSB_Documentation/contents/Help/03_Write_Your_Project_Documentation.md

 <code>pubmed:17442244</code>

-This syntax will generate a reference link like this (only visible on OSB): pubmed:17442244

-and a bibliography section will be automatically generated at the bottom of the page.
+This syntax will generate a reference link like this (link only correctly rendered on OSB): pubmed:17442244 and a bibliography section will be automatically generated at the bottom of the page.

 #### Create a formula